 Low Vision and Refraction Clinics

-Low Vision Clinic (LVC) evaluations are for children who have useable residual vision and who have the physical and cognitive skills required to learn to appropriately use an optical aid.
-Students are evaluated by an Optometrist specializing in low vision care, a Low Vision Therapist, an Orientation and Mobility Specialist, and an Assistive Technology Specialist.
+Low Vision Clinic evaluations are for children who have usable residual vision and who have the physical and cognitive skills required to learn to appropriately use an optical aid.
+Students are evaluated by an Optometrist specializing in low vision care, a Low Vision Therapist, an Orientation and Mobility Instructor, and an Assistive Technology Specialist.

-LVC and RC evaluations do not replace routine eye care exams.
+Low Vision and Refraction Clinic evaluations do not replace routine eye care exams.
 As a result, it is expected that all students attending the clinic will have a recent eye report from their personal eye care practitioner.

 There is no cost to families or districts for our clinics.
 Referrals are collected in the spring of each year using the Outreach Services Portal.
 Clinics dates and locations are set by the fall of each school year based on the referrals.
 Although clinics are set, if you find you need to add a student to the clinic schedule, you may be able to do so by contacting the clinic coordinator.